jamesgraham0/CPSC-210-Project-Menu/README.md

 name, color, and available/locked levels.
 - As a user, I want to be able to load my previously saved file with my character's name, color, and available/locked levels.

+### **Phase 4: Task 2**
+There are several bi-directional associations within my code.
+One of which is shared between the MainMenuPanel and LevelsButtonPanel classes, where the LevelsButtonPanel is added onto the MainMenuPanel and is manipulated through this class depending on the user input.
+Most notably, the relationship can be viewed through the clearPanelsAndButtons() and regeneratePanelsAndButtons() methods in the MainMenuPanel class, and the overriden actionPerformed(ActionEvent e) method in the LevelsButtonPanel class.